-This learning card introduces learners to guidelines safeguarding research integrity and requires them to learn criteria for promoting good research and engaging in dialogue surrounding it.
-In five learning steps, role players are asked to take account of regulations that help maintain good research, to enable reliable research results by establishing an open, transparent, logical and reasonable dialogue and to acknowledge that structural aggression hinders good research.
-When I used learning card S3, I changed the lesson plan and introduced my students to German rules and regulations safeguarding good research practice first.
+This learning card familiarises learners with guidelines for good research practice.
+The exercises emphasise that aggressive behaviour hinders good research.
+In five learning steps, role-players are asked to take account of the rules of honest research, to enable reliable research results by establishing an open, transparent, logical and reasonable dialogue.

+When I used learning card S3, I changed the lesson plan and introduced my students to German rules and regulations for good research practice first.
 Before we started role-playing, I pointed out what it means to be tolerant in the case of ambiguity, to communicate openly, to listen actively and to trust one another.
 Together we practiced how to provide rational arguments and how to weigh the pros and cons of different actions.
 That was a good idea, because my students had initially not known anything about the German code of conduct or about how to conduct a dialogue.